Arts Management and Heritage Studies MA

 We are close to everything the rest of Yorkshire has to offer, from The Hepworth Wakefield to the National Science and Media Museum, Yorkshire Sculpture Park and the Brontë Parsonage Museum.
 We have close links with many of these cultural institutions to support your practical learning.

-This course is developed in close collaboration with the School of Performance and Cultural Industries and allows you to undertake compulsory and optional modules in both Schools.
-You'll become a member of the Centre for Critical Studies in Museums, Galleries and Heritage and enjoy opportunities from networking events and links to alumni, to conferences, seminars and reading groups.
+This course is developed in close collaboration with our MA in Art Gallery and Museum Studies and allows you to benefit from shared compulsory and optional modules.
+In becoming a member of the School of Fine Art, History of Art and Cultural studies, you will benefit from a range of research and networking events and enjoya links to alumni, to conferences, seminars and reading groups

-Course details
+Course details and modules

-You'll study a range of compulsory core and optional modules offered by the School of Fine Art, History of Art and Cultural Studies and the School of Performance and Cultural Industries.
+In this Masters course you’ll study a range of compulsory core and optional modules offered by the School of Fine Art, History of Art and Cultural Studies.
+You’ll then have the opportunity to choose from a dissertation, or a practice-led dissertation.

-In Arts Management and Cultural Leadership, you'll examine theoretical concepts in the emerging field of arts management and the challenges faced by arts managers and cultural leaders.
+Your study will also include a core focus on theoretical concepts in the emerging field of arts management and the challenges faced by arts managers and cultural leaders.
 Dialogue with our arts and cultural partners will give an insight into the exciting possibilities opened up by bringing theory and practice together.
 You can build on this work and specialise in your own areas of interest, through optional modules that explore a variety of key issues, such as audience engagement and impact, cultural entrepreneurship, and contemporary cultural strategies, technologies and media.

 You'll also be able to choose from a range of optional modules offered by the School of Fine Art, History of Art and Cultural Studies and the School of Performance and Cultural Industries.
 Through optional modules, you could also have the opportunity to complete placement or consultancy activities in arts management or heritage.
 Previous students have undertaken work placement projects focused on collections, digitisation work, digital interpretation and community engagement.